 Staff and Designers should be able to work calmly in a high paced environment and be able to work long hours without burnout.
 They must also have an interest in working in a highly collaborative environment and ready to take on whatever comes their way.

 Company Manager will be responsible for addressing the needs of the company, maintaining company calendar, staff correspondence, and arranging travel and accommodations for all staff and actors.
-As well as arranging staffs meals and any day-to-day issues or emergencies that may arise.
+As well as arranging the six meals for the staff and cast, that includes pick up from local restaurants, helping to set up kitchen, and clean up after meals.
+As well as, any day-to-day issues or emergencies that may arise.
 Candidate must be highly organized, self-motivated, flexible, and possess excellent interpersonal communication skills.
 Must have valid drivers license and like people (more importantly artist).
 A highly competent and caring Company Manager is critical to the success of the summer.
+Often CM will assist with opening night cast parties and gifts, work with the board of directors on events and help the Artistic Director with audience interactions.

 The Technical Director requires a hands on person responsible for the construction of all sets for the season.
 Will work closely with the set designer to execute the designs (will consider a TD/Set Designer).
 Will supervise the master carpenters, carpenters, scenic artist and Interns.
 Must schedule and supervise all changeovers in consultation with the stage manager and designers and Producing Artistic Director.